udayankumar/udayankumar.github.io/_posts/2016-05-17-heart-beat-raspberry.md

 I used python to read and process data from the Pulse Sensor and produce Beats per Minute (BPM) or the Heart rate.
 The code is available in  [here](https://github.com/indolent/heart-rate-raspberry-pi).
 The code draws heavily from the [Pulse Sensor Arduino](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Arduino) for detecting the pulse and [Adafruit Python ADS Code](https://github.com/adafruit/Adafruit_Python_ADS1X15) for reading the ADC.

 Below is a screen-shot of an actual run of the code.
+The initial BPM is 109 but quickly converges to 74-76 range.
 ![help]({{ site.url }}assets/images/screenShot_running.jpg)

 ## Accuracy